AnnArborTees/dumpsync/README.md

 Tool to download production data locally.

 If you note one thing, note the ignored_tables.
-A lot of SoftWEAR-* Apps audit activities and warnings, both are significantly large databases with no warehousing system or deletion policies in place.
+If your app audits activities or issues warnings, or retains task details you may want to ignore these/speed up download times.

 ## Installation